 Denmark is really just a bite-sized country (see what I did there?) and for that reason it is a great place for a road trip: distances are short, roads are wide and the scenery is car-stoppingly beautiful.
 Oh, and Sweden is just across the bridge!

-The people of Denmark are famed to be the happiest people in the world, and it is easy to understand what the Danes are smiling about.
+If you’re spending more time exploring, even into Scandinavia where the people of Denmark are famed to be the happiest people in the world (!)
+I have some more posts for you..
 The country has one of the oldest monarchies in the world and is packed with culture, history, beautiful nature and loads to see and do.

 Even with only a couple of days available, driving in Denmark will make it possible for you to experience much of what this little country has to offer in a short time.